Adders, Asps, Dragons, Serpents & Vipers

 |Viper||אֶפְעֶֽה||epheh||(a kind of) viper (snake)|

-We have a closed loop which shows us that a variety of words refer to the same idea: Serpents are a suborder in the Class of Reptiles, and there are different kinds of Serpent.
 There are a couple of things in this list that are worthy of further study.
 We’ll pick our way through them in the days to come and find out what the Lord wants us to know about the creation of dragons, serpents and flying fiery reptiles.
+Today’s image is from here.